-Take for example the importance of migration in the debate on Brexit in 2016 and in the last two US presidential elections, or the progressive importance of migratory issues in the European political discourse both at the national and the EU level.
-In 2021, the EU member states will have to discuss the September 2020 proposal of the Commission for a new holistic Compact on Migration and Asylum.
-However, and if COVID is brought to a manageable level, the EU states will presumably be ensnared in discussions on the reform of the Dublin system which foresees that the first country of entry has to process requests for asylum.
-A serious discussion on a more encompassing management of migration (refugees and economic migrants), as proposed by the EU Commission, might be postponed.
+One cannot underestimate the importance of migration in the debate on Brexit in 2016 and in the last two US presidential elections (and the next one.) or the progressive importance of migratory issues in the European political discourse both at the national and the EU level.
+In 2021, the EU member states started discussing the September 2020 proposal of the Commission for a new holistic Compact on Migration and Asylum.
+However, with COVID still in the background and two regional wars close to Europe, the EU states are still fully ensnared in discussions on the reform of the Dublin system which foresees that the first country of entry must process requests for asylum.
+A serious discussion on a more encompassing management of migration (both refugees and economic migrants), as proposed by the EU Commission, is being postponed, possibly, to 2024.
+In early 2022, seven years after the 2015 crisis, Europe seemed to be facing what the world terms as another refugee crisis in the Eastern borders although the term "refugee crisis" was inappropriate in light of the mixed nature of migratory flows as reports claim that Immigrants from Iraq, Afghanistan, Syria, etc., had been airlifted by the Belarus government and subsequently abandoned at the borders of neighboring countries, especially Poland.
+The European Union and its allies considered Belarus' actions as nothing but a tactic in a hybrid war that seeks to undermine security and perhaps cause a provocation.
+A dramatic surge in arrivals from Tunisia to Italy took place in 2023 due to the economic crisis in the country which led to massive departures of Tunisians as well as the expulsion of sub-Saharan nationals back to their countries but also to the shores of Lampedusa.

 "Refugees are fine, we will welcome them... but economic migrants will be helped at home, in their country of origin."
-Several statements in this sense are being made by European leaders belonging to the entire political spectrum.
-Other leaders go to the extent of saying: "Refugees are my brothers but the others have to stay home."
-This type of reasoning simply does not reckon the fact that the number of economic migrants is much higher than refugees.
-Two thirds of all international migrants are labour migrants.
+Several statements in this sense have been made by European leaders belonging to the entire political spectrum.
+Other leaders go to the extent of saying: "Refugees are my brothers, but the others have to stay home."
+Nowadays, even this statement is sidelined by the urge to simply build walls and barbed wire fences to protect the eastern borders of Europe from the invasion of migrants, and refugees, from Central Asia.
+How many are they?
+2 million as some say?
+Even if they had all come in at the same time... that would have been 0.44 percent of the EU population of 448 million people in 2021.

+Be as it is, the above distinction made by politicians simply does not reckon the fact that in any case, the number of economic migrants is much higher than refugees.
+Two-thirds of all international migrants are labor migrants.
 Economic migrants are, therefore, the elephant in the room that most leaders apparently do not see in their political narration.

-The course at GLOPEM is mainly about migration, economic and social development.
+The course at GLOPEM on "Migration and Development" is mainly about migration, economic and social development.
 This handbook is therefore topically organized to provide a reference text.
-During the course of the next 13 chapters I will try to parse, recalling leading scholars' analyses and with the aid of GLOPEM students' contributions, how the multiple facets of migration can lead to consider it either as a threat or an opportunity depending on the observation point, the political sensitivities and the instrumentalisation that is made of it, often unabashedly.
+During the next 14 chapters, we will try to parse, recalling leading scholars' analyses and with the aid of GLOPEM students' contributions, how the multiple facets of migration can lead to consider it either as a threat or an opportunity depending on the observation point, the political sensitivities and the instrumentalization that is made of it, often unabashedly.

-Part I is titled: Trends, Theories and Types of migration.
+Part I is titled: Trends, Theories, and Types of Migration.